LuisAverhoff/Senti-Server/README.md

 ```
 message = {
-  polarity: 'A value between -1.0 and 1.0. -1.0 is completely negative and 1.0 is completely positive.',
-  hashtags: {
+  polarityIndex: 'An index where 0 is positive sentiment, 1 is negative sentiment and 2 is neutral',
-    words: [], 'A list of all the hashtags we found for a single tweet.'
+  hashtags: 'A dictionary of all the hashtags that were found and their frequency.'
-    frequencies: [] 'How many times each hashtag appeared in the tweet.'
 }
-}
 ```

-It is important to note that the rate at which a user receives a message is entirely dependent on the query that the user makes.
+It is important to note that the rate at which a user receives a message is entirely dependent on the query that the user makes and how well your internet connection is.
 If the user make a query for a popular topic that millions of users talk about like trump, then you can bet that the rate at which you receive your messages will be extremely fast.
 This is the opposite case for very obscure topics.

 # Installing Dependencies